Mishima incident: November 26 to the December 1970

-Azusa put the manuscript papers and fountain pen that his son cherished in the casket together, and his casket left the home just after 4 p.m.
-At that time, his mother, Shizue (倭文重), stroked the face of his casket with her fingers and said, "Goodbye, Kōi (公威)-san."
-(Note: At that moment, Shizue actually wanted to say, "Kōi-san, you did a great job," but hesitated because she was afraid the other mourners would think she was dramatic.
-"Kōi" is the on'yomi of Mishima's real name, Kimitaka (公威).
-Shizue preferred to pronounce her son's name "Kōi" in on'yomi rather than "Kimitake," and called him with the honorific "san.")
-Mishima's body was cremated at 6:10 p.m. at Kirigaya Funeral Hall (桐ヶ谷斎場, Kirigaya saijō) in Shinagawa.
+Azusa put the manuscript papers and fountain pen that his son cherished in the casket together, and his casket left the home just after 4 pm.
+At that time, his mother, Shizue, stroked the face of his casket with her fingers and said, "Goodbye, Kōi (公威)-san."
+(Note: At that moment, Shizue actually wanted to say, "Kōi-san, you did a great job," but hesitated because she was afraid the other mourners would think she was dramatic.)
+Mishima's body was cremated at 6:10 pm at Kirigaya Funeral Hall (桐ヶ谷斎場) in Shinagawa.
 (Note: In his will, Mishima wrote that he wanted to divided his bones, and these partially buried in a location with a view of Mount Fuji and the ocean, and the bronze statue, which he had made by Junji Wakebe (分部順治) while he was alive, put up there, so his family members divided his bones.
 The bones were kept by the head priest of an old Zen temple in the Kannami area of Shizuoka Prefecture, who had connections with the Hiraoka family, but the bronze statue was not kept there.
 The bronze statue was first unveiled three years after Mishima's death, and as of 2017 was kept in a local government facility along with other Junji Wakabe's works.
 Where his divided bones are currently buried is kept strictly secret, and no one can visit there and bow without the consent of his family members.)
 The following day, on 27, Shizue told a mourner who came to the Hiraoka home to light incense for the repose of Mishima's soul, with a bouquet of white roses, "You should have brought red roses for a celebration.
 This was the first time in his life Kōi did something he always wanted to do.
 Please be happy for him."

 On 26, the same day, at the main gate of Waseda University, where Masakatsu Morita studied, a large signboard mourning Mishima and Morita was erected by the "Japan Students' League" (日本学生同盟, Nihon Gakusei Dōmei) and the Waseda University National Defense Club, and portraits of the two men and an incense burner were also placed there.